What we do

 Today, many of the world’s challenges can no longer be met by individual countries and must instead be tackled in concert with numerous international partners.
 Such challenges include regional conflicts, terrorist threats, the proliferation of weapons of mass destruction and the violation of human rights.

 Germany’s participation in international bodies is therefore becoming ever more important.
-Germany has already served as a non-permanent member of the UN Security Council five times and is once again seeking a non-permanent seat for the 2019-2020 term.
-In this role, Germany takes responsibility for the world’s peace and security.
-It also advocates further strengthening the European Union.
-Here, too, the Federal Foreign Office coordinates German interests and formulates positions on various topics to develop a unified German foreign and security policy.
+Germany’s Presidency of the Council of Europe ended in May 2021 and it held a non-permanent seat on the UN Security Council in 2019/2020.
+Germany is assuming the Presidency of the Group of Seven (G7) in 2022.
+It is also working to strengthen the European Union.
+In the second half of 2020, Germany assumed the Presidency of the Council of the European Union.
+Here, too, the Federal Foreign Office coordinated German interests and formulated positions on various topics with respect to a unified German foreign and security policy.

 Who you can turn to